Know before you go! Check out our Wait Times and Webcams.

 Description of Parking Placards/Permits for Disabled Persons

-When you request a disability parking placard/permit at a DMV service location, you are given a receipt to have available for parking and law enforcement personnel.
+When you request a disability parking placard/permit, you are given a wallet certificate to have available for parking and law enforcement personnel.
 There are three types of placards/permits available.

 One-Week permits are issued to customers who only require the placard for a week or less, such as visitors, residents with a short-term disability or residents whose vehicle with disability tags is being repaired.
 The customer can self-certify their disability without a requirement to obtain a physician's certification.
 The permit is not renewable within a one-year period.